-Why did you decide to study APM at Heriot-Watt over other places offering similar courses?
+Why did you decide to study the MSc Architectural Project Management at Heriot-Watt over other places offering similar programmes?

-I chose this course because I wanted to keep working full-time in the office and the programme of Independent Distance Learning provided the necessary flexibility.
-I had just been working for about 2 years when I decided that I needed additional academic training to understand many of the virulent explicit and non-explicit issues I experienced during my work on architectural mega-projects.
+I chose this programme because I wanted to keep working full-time in the office and independent distance learning (IDL) provided the necessary flexibility.
+I had just been working for about two years when I decided that I needed additional academic training to understand many of the virulent explicit and non-explicit issues I experienced during my work on architectural mega-projects.
 I did not want to stop the valuable learning on the actual job while gaining the necessary academic training.
-There was no comparable course available in Germany.
+There was no comparable programme available in Germany.

 What was your experience of doing a postgraduate degree at Heriot-Watt University?

 After having spent a year in the US and a year in Argentina during my academic career, I enjoyed the intercultural aspects of studying at a British university.
 Many issues and theories are looked at differently than in Germany which enabled me to gain a critical and profound view on the building industry at home.
 Although IDL is an ambitious form of studying that demands a high level of discipline from the student, I found the flexibility in course and exam structures that I was hoping for when choosing this programme.
 I enjoyed the valuable academic dialogue with professors and staff.